St. George Jackson Mivart: Mivart's banned theological articles

-In 1892 and 1893 Mivart published three articles on "Happiness in Hell" in the journal Nineteenth Century.
+In 1892 and 1893 Mivart published three articles on "Happiness in Hell" in the journal The Nineteenth Century.
 Mivart proposed that the punishments of hell were not eternal, and that hell is compatible with some kind of happiness.

 These articles were placed on the Index Expurgatorius.
-This was the first official action of the Catholic Church against Mivart but it "had nothing to do either with evolution or science."
+This was the first official action of the Catholic Church against Mivart but it "had nothing to do either with evolution or science".
 Later articles in January 1900 ("The Continuity of Catholicism" and "Scripture and Roman Catholicism" in The Nineteenth Century, and "Some Recent Catholic Apologists" in The Fortnightly Review) led to his being placed under interdict by Cardinal Vaughan.
 These last articles were written, by Mivart's own admission, in a provocative tone so that the authorities would have to act.
 In them, reversing his previous stance, he challenged the authority of the Church, concluding that the Bible and Catholic doctrine could not be reconciled with science.